Contents

 }

-the core REST API of Orthanc, of the Web viewer
+the core REST API of Orthanc and the most common official plugins.

-as those introduced by other plugins) will be handled as a system
+as those introduced by other non official plugins) will be handled as a system

 call.
 It is possible to introduce parsing support for more plugins by